Intermittent fasting for women — the complete guide

 Intermittent fasting can do all this by:

-That’s not a bad haul from something so SIMPLE as time-blocking your food intake, huh!
+That’s not a bad haul from something as Simple as time-blocking your food intake, huh!

 Reduced diabetes risk